Get access to everything we publish when you sign up for Outside+.

 Your scarlet skin on its own is no cause for alarm.
 It’s actually just a sign that you’re working hard and building up heat.
 Here’s how it works.

 Why Does Your Face Get Red When You Run?

-When your body temperature begins to climb, you perspire to keep cool, but it also dilates the blood vessels in your skin to reduce your overall body temp.
+When your body temperature begins to climb, you perspire to keep cool, but it also dilates the blood vessels in your skin to reduce your overall body temp and deliver necessary oxygen to your muscles.
 Your face turns red because warm, oxygenated blood rushes to the surface of your skin, which helps heat radiate off of it and prevents you from overheating.